Key takeaways

 Contracts are meant to create legal obligations, but what happens when one party has no real commitment?
 What if an agreement looks solid on paper but falls apart under scrutiny?

-In this guide, we’ll provide an illusory contract definition, what is an illusory promise in contract law, how it differs from a real contract, and how courts handle disputes over these agreements.
+In this guide, we'll cover the illusory contract definition, what is an illusory promise in contract law, how it differs from a real contract, and how courts handle disputes over these agreements.
+We'll also show you what you can do operationally to make sure your contracts never end up in this category.

 What is an Illusory Contract?